 Teresa has worked hard to rebuild her life following a tragic event in her family.
 It was during this dark season in her life that the faith that once gave her comfort and strength no longer made sense and she felt it slowly slip away.
 After serving in ministry for most of her adult life, she walked away from her faith and came out publicly as a non-believer.
 Over the next few years, she traveled across the U.S. and Canada speaking at conferences and events.

 As time passed, she began working to strip away the last pieces of her childhood indoctrination.
 Peeling away the layers of fundamentalism, led her to discover something unexpected: FAITH.
 Not the closed-minded, judgmental belief she was raised to believe, but an inclusive, compassionate, and accepting, faith.
 She made headlines as the former pastor-turned prominent atheist who returned to a life of faith.

 She describes her transformation as a realization of grace:

-“I don’t believe as I did in childhood or as a fundamentalist, but I do believe that there is something more, something spiritual.
-I’m ok with not being able to define everything, not in a blind faith manner, but with an honest belief where questions are a part of the experience.
+“I don’t believe as I did in childhood as a fundamentalist, but I do believe that there is something more, something spiritual.
+I’m ok with not having all the answers; not being able to define everything.
+I’m living my life with an honest belief where questions are a vital part of faith.
 For most of my life, I believed that doubt was the opposite of faith, but that’s not true.
-I agree with what philosopher and theologian Paul Tillich said about faith and doubt, “Doubt is not the opposite of faith: it is one element of it.”
+For me, philosopher and theologian Paul Tillich said it best: “Doubt is not the opposite of faith: it is one element of it.”